smartarch/extremexp-llm/patterns.md

 ### Inconsistent descriptions of workflow and tasks

-Rationale: Can the LLM detect inconsistent descriptions of workflow and tasks?
+Rationale: Can the LLM detect inconsistent descriptions of a workflow and its tasks?

 Parameters: